The Poggendorff Illusion and depth processing

 But check out this picture:

 In principle, maybe.
 It could be that very early in processing, every possible spatial configuration of an array of geometric lines is, as it were, put on stand-by, and that all but one possibility is then eliminated (very rapidly) in a sort of Darwinian process of selection of the most probable.
 If so, it could be argued that illusion could arise even from a configuration that survives as a possibility only for a moment.
 I suspect that a process of elimination of possibilities like that could indeed go on.
-I find it much less likely that in the process two quite separate illusions, the effects associated with Shepard’s tables on the one hand, and Poggendorff effects on the other, could both survive the selection process.
+I find it much less likely that in the process two quite separate illusions, the effects associated with Shepard’s tables on the one hand, and Poggendorff effects due to lateral or vertical displacement of the test lines on the other, could both survive the selection process.
 The Poggendorff misalignments here seem unequivocally inscribed in the table-tops, along with size-constancy effects, very early on in visual processing.
 And yet the misalignments, to my eye, are just as strong as in the bare reference figures either side of the tables – the three D context is making no difference.

 But then what about this next picture?
+(Added at 28 July 2013).

 Another argument in support of various depth processing accounts of the Poggendorff illusion is that when we see a Poggendorff configuration in a stereo image, but arranged so that the interrupting rectangle appears as a panel in front of a continuous rod, illusion is reduced or vanishes.
 That might indeed be expected if the configuration we see in 3D suppressed the hypothetical spatial arrangements that are supposed to give rise to misalignment in early processing.
 But is effect reduced in the stereo pair below?
 (You won’t be able to see this as a 3D image unless you have the knack of viewing stereo picture pairs without a special viewer, in the mode known as cross-eyed viewing.
 If you need some practice, try this tutorial).
 To my eye, seen in 3D the panel is now floating in front of the rod.
 The Poggendorff effect seems to be little reduced if at all.